Exploring Cross-Scenario Generality of Agentic Memory Systems: Diagnostics and a Strong Baseline

 - The study highlights the need for generalizable memory systems in AI.

-From source RSS / original summaryarXiv:2606.
-04315v1 Announce Type: new Abstract: LLM agents accumulate histories that outgrow their context windows, motivating a growing literature on memory systems.
+From the original publisher, up to about 700 charactersarXiv:2606.
+04315v1 Announce Type: new Abstract: agents accumulate histories that outgrow their context windows, motivating a growing literature on memory systems.
 Yet most existing designs are tuned to a single scenario (multi-session chat or a single trajectory format), and there is little evidence that they generalize across the heterogeneous trajectories agents encounter in deployment.

 Want this in your inbox every morning?